 First of all above discussion does not support OIT, AMT or AIT theory.
 It clearly suggests that the Avestan tradition is anterior to Vedic tradition.

-It also suggests though there are some sorts of exchange of ideas in both the religions, both the groups ethnically had independent traits.
+It also suggests though there are some sorts of exchange of ideas in both the religions, both the groups had independent tribal traits.

-The third religion of Bhrigu’s i.e. Atharvan’s and Angirasa’s, been also anterior to Vedic religion and had sprouted at entirely different and distant region.
-This clarifies why Rig Vedic most revered Gods become secondary and demigods to Atharvan’s.
+The third religion of Bhrigu’s i.e. Atharvan’s and Angirasa’s, been also anterior to Vedic religion and had sprouted independently in the same region where Vedic religion was about to emerge.
+This clarifies why most revered Rig Vedic Gods become secondary and demigods to Atharvan’s.
+It also appears that the Atharvans could have loaned many Tantric ritualistic concepts from the sub-continent and used them in their book in a peculiar manner.

 When and how did Atharvan religion of Atharva Veda and the religion of Rig Veda came together to form one with making adjustments in their scriptures, are the vital questions….